 - Alpha Bitch: While not explicitly stated to be a queen like in the comics, she sure is haughty enough.
 When she finds that she wasn't the only supervillain summoned by Luthor to join his Injustice Gang, she snidely asks if she's been reduced to being in the ranks of "common criminals" now.

 - Ambiguous Situation: Word of God has confirmed that she's supposed to be Carol Ferris.
-Since Hal isn't a Green Lantern in this continuity, what led to her becoming a Star Sapphire is likely different to some extent.
+Since until Justice League vs. The Fatal Five, it seemed Hal wasn't a Green Lantern in this continuity, what led to her becoming a Star Sapphire is unknown.
 If anything, she genuinely believed in Aresia's cause to eradicate all men because of her past experience with some "very unpleasant men [she's] known over the years."

 - Blood Knight: She enjoys beating her enemies.
 When Lex recruits her to his Injustice Gang and says that they're going to destroy the Justice League, she and Grundy are the only ones grinning while everyone else has a This Is Going to Suck/Mass "Oh, Crap!" reaction.